rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ~~~~
 {: align="left" title="subscription-terminated Notification Tree Diagram"}

-**TODO Augmenting extra fields is better for clients?**  The *reason* datanode identifyref indicates why a subcription has been terminated, and could be extended with further reasons in future.
+**TODO Augmenting extra fields is better for clients?**  The *reason* data node identityref indicates why a subscription has been terminated, and could be extended with further reasons in future.
 I suggest that we change this to an enum with an optional description field.**

 ### "receiver-disconnected" {#ReceiverDisconnectedNotification}

 Configured subscriptions support multiple receivers.
 If one particular receiver is slow to process notifications, e.g., causing